Updated: Aug 25

 NB - 1TB HDD capacity is considered quite small by modern PC standards, with 4TBs being the current recommendation.

-13. Digital sales.
+13. Digital Sales

+Other benefits of digital distribution are the sales that sites such as Steam run regularly.
 These sales can see games discounted by up to 90%, with discounts of 50% being common.
 How did I purchase System Shock 2, for only £1.75?

 Via the two most beautiful words in the English language - ‘Steam Sale.’